Eargo vs. Jabra Enhance

 Pro Tip:

-Pro Tip: If you’re wondering how to choose the best hearing aids for your specific needs, read our hearing aid buying guide to learn more
+Pro Tip: If you’re wondering how to choose the best hearing aids for your specific needs, read our hearing aid buying guide to learn more.

 Both Basic and Premium packages come with a 100-day risk-free trial period and a warranty that ranges from one to three years, based on style.
+Like Eargo, Jabra Enhance hearing aids come with all of the accessories, cleaning tools and charging implements needed to get you up and running.

 Follow-Up Care

 Our experience with customer care from both brands has been overwhelmingly positive.
-The support staff and hearing professionals for both companies are knowledgeable, helpful, empathetic, and friendly.
+The support staff and hearing professionals for both companies are knowledgeable, helpful, empathetic and friendly.
 In our opinion, you can’t go wrong with either one.
 There are, however, differences to note.

 Eargo

-Keep in mind that hearing aids can last for over 10 years, but the average lifespan is around five years.2 Your hearing needs may change during that time, so annual audiological exams or hearing tests should be done annually.
-Test your hearing more often if you notice that your devices aren’t giving you the power they once did.
+Keep in mind that hearing aids can last for over 10 years, but the average lifespan is around five years.4 Your hearing needs may change during that time, so annual audiological exams or hearing tests should be done annually.
+Test your hearing more often if you notice your devices aren’t giving you the power they once did.

 Ruth Reisman